solodev/cloud-documentation/src/marketplace/items/Item Overview/Versions/Version Overview/index.md

 **Name** | **Description**
 :--- | ---
 <a href="/marketplace/items/item-overview/versions/version-overview/#update-version">Update Version</a>| Update your version.
-<a href="/marketplace/items/item-overview/versions/version-overview/#mapped-products">Mapped Products</a> | Manage your mapped products
 <a href="/marketplace/items/item-overview/versions/version-overview/#version-details">Version Details</a> | Manage your version details.
 <a href="/marketplace/items/item-overview/versions/version-overview/#status">Status</a>  | Manage your version status.
 <a href="/marketplace/items/item-overview/versions/version-overview/delete">Delete</a> | Delete the version.